ShawnDriscoll/Strange-Bedfellows-RPG-CharGen/README.rst

 .. figure:: images/sb.png

 **Strange Bedfellows RPG Character Generator** is a Windows program for creating characters using the Total Party Skills system.
+It is based off of Episode Four of Escape from Planet Matriarchy!

 Notes